OISF/suricata/doc/userguide/command-line-options.rst

    able to use the console for other tasks without disturbing the engine running.

-.. option:: --list-app-layer-protos

-   List supported app layer protocols.

-.. option:: --list-keywords[=all|csv|<kword>]

-   List keywords implemented by the engine

-.. option:: --list-runmodes

-   The option --list-runmodes lists all possible runmodes.

 .. option:: --runmode <runmode>

-   (in combination with the command line opion -i or -r) With the --runmode option you can set the runmode that you would like to use.
+   With the --runmode option you can set the runmode that you would like to use.
 This command line option can override the yaml runmode option.

+   Runmodes are: workers, autofp and single.

 For more information about runmodes see: :doc:`performance/runmodes`